isaacholt100/isaacholt/public/maths-notes/4-cambridge:-part-III/ramsey-theory/ramsey-theory.typ

     Every regular $m$-gon is Ramsey.
 ]
 #proof[
-    Let $X = {v_1, ..., v_m}$ be a regular $m$-gon.
+    // TODO: see Maria's email for more complete version Let $X = {v_1, ..., v_m}$ be a regular $m$-gon.
 We will find an isometric copy of $sqrt(m) X$ of the form $(v_1, ..., v_m)$, $(v_2, ..., v_m, v_1)$, $(v_3, ..., v_m, v_1, v_2)$, ..., $(v_m, v_1, ..., v_(m - 1))$.
 We will show by induction on $r$ and all $k in NN$ at once that we can find an isometric copy of $X$ with ${v_1, ..., v_r}$ monochromatic.

     Fix a $k$-colouring. $r = 1$ is trivial, as just a point. $r = 2$ is true as it is two points at a fixed distance which we showed is Ramsey.
 Assume true for $r$ and all $k$. ${v_1, ..., v_r}$ is Ramsey, so for all $k$, exists $S$ such that whenever $S$ is $k$-coloured, there is a monochromatic isometric copy of ${v_1, ..., v_r}$.
 Fix a $k$-colouring $c$.
 By our product argument, there exists $S$ and $N$ such that we have an isometric copy of $X^N$ (we will choose $N$ to be as big as we want) on which the colouring ${v_1, ..., v_r}$-invariant.